shivamsaboo17/Deep-Restore-PyTorch/README.md

 #### The minor artifacts seen are due to the following
 1. Only 291 images were used for training.
-2. The images were random cropped to 64 x 64 for quick training.
+2. The images were random cropped to 64 x 64 for quick training.</br>
 Progressive resizing could be incorporated along with more images to get high resolution results.

 ## How does this even work?